 Friendship has something universal about it.
 It consists of loving a human being as we should like to be able to love each soul in particular of all those who go to make up the human race.
 (WFG 135)

 Weil’s ethics of attention informs her later social-political philosophy and epistemology.
-In relation to her social-political thought, attention suspends the self to allow for supernatural justice, which involves simultaneously turning attention to God and to affliction.
+In relation to her social-political thought, attention suspends the centrality of the self to allow for supernatural justice, which involves simultaneously turning attention to God and to affliction.
 Justice and the love of the neighbor are not distinct, for her.

 Only the absolute identification of justice and love makes the coexistence possible of compassion and gratitude on the one hand, and on the other, of respect for the dignity of affliction [malheur] in the afflicted—a respect felt by the sufferer himself [les malheureux par lui-même] and the others.
 (WFG 85)

-Additionally, attention, in its consent to distance from and autonomy of the other, is an antidote to force.
+Additionally, attention, in its consent to the autonomy of the other, is an antidote to force.
 Important to Weil’s epistemology, attention militates against readings that are based on imagination, unexamined perceptions, or functions of the collectivity (e.g., prestige).
 Attention here manifests as independent, detached thought.
-In its religious valence involving obedience and consent, attention also bears on Weil’s epistemology in an additional way: it suggests that knowing the reality of the world is less an individual achievement or attainment of mastery and more a gift of grace—openness to what cannot be predicted and to what often takes us by surprise.
-To moral gravity, the natural tendency of humans to seek control and dominance over others.
+In its religious valence involving obedience and consent, attention also bears on Weil’s epistemology in an additional way: it suggests that knowing the reality of the world is less an individual achievement or attainment of mastery and more a gift of grace.
+That is, attention is openness to what cannot be predicted and to what often takes us by surprise.
+In this way, attention resists the natural tendency of humans to seek control and dominance over others.
 At stake in this ethical mode, then, is the prevention of injustices that result from projects of self-expansion, including the French colonialism Weil criticized in her time.